abhivation/abhivation/README.md

 - 👋 Hi, I’m Abhilash(@abhivation) CEO and Founder of Abhivation Inc
 - 👀 I’m interested in getting a big picture of everything I encounter in my software delivery career
-- 🌱 I’m currently learning on a mixed bag of things but mostly on Cyber Security Strategies
+- 🌱 I’m currently learning a mixed bag of things but mostly on Cyber Security Strategies
 - 💞️ I’m looking to collaborate on Impactful Product Developments
 - 📫 How to reach me @abhividhyathi on Instagram
 - 😄 Pronouns: He/Him